 If you’ve been following along for a while you’ve probably heard about our debt-free journey before, but you may not be familiar with our journey with buying a foreclosure and remodeling it.
 We haven’t always lived where we do now.
 Barry and I bought our first home about 15 years ago.
 It was a townhouse that we bought before construction had even begun!
 It took about 1,100 years for them to build it (not really, but it seemed like it took FOREVER).
-While we were waiting for it to be built, we lived in pet friendly apartments for rent that Barry’s parents had at their home and once the day came to call in the movers to help us relocate ourselves into our new home we were so excited.
+While we were waiting for it to be built, we lived in a small apartment that Barry’s parents had at their home.

 We lived in our townhouse for 8 years, and completely paid it off in after 7 years.
 That’s when we became debt free!
 We decided that we didn’t want to get another home mortgage loan EVER.

 We liked being debt-free and all the freedom that it brought.

 If you talk to most people they will tell you that its impossible to purchase a house with cash.
 But we are normal people, and we did it!
 Barry worked at a church – I was pregnant and not working.
 We sold our townhouse and took the cash, plus some other savings, and bought the house we live in now with cash.
 Once we paid for the house, our savings was pretty much depleted, but there was no mortgage!